Gogi2016/Intro---HTML-CSS-JavaScript/README.md

 # Intro---HTML & CSS

 ## Unit 1: Introduction
 HTML which is (Hyper Text Markup Language) is an internet backbone used to create Apps and websites.
 It helps computers understand what human want to say and do.
-The web uses 3 main languages HTML for content, CSS for styles and Javascript tha adds interactions.
+The web uses 3 main languages HTML for content, CSS for styles and Javascript that adds interactions.
 If there are issues in THML or CSS, browsers try its best to keep things working, making them their problrm solving meaning if there is a mistake, browser tries its best to make it function.

 ## Unit 2 Text-Formatting
 HTML uses tages which are enclosed in less or greater than symbols to mark different elements.
 They are opening tags and closing tags <p> for opening and </p> for closing.
 These tags are both required, you can not use openning tag without closing it, vice vesa.

 Tags that are as follows
+Body tags <body> </body>, This defines the document's body. element contains all the contents of an HTML document, such as headings, paragraphs, images, hyperlinks, lists.
 Paragraph tag <p> <p/>,  When you write a paragraph you open the tag and when you have finished you close it.
 The paragraphs can be separated  whith the same tags.
 Headline tags <h> </h>, Headlines come in six different types: h1, h2, h3, h4, h5, and h6.
 These tags are used in headlines, and in sub headlines.
 The element which is h1 is the largest, and h6 is the smallest.
 Bold tags <strong></strong> and <b></b>, these tags <strong> make the text to be bold which shows importance.
 The <b> is the normal one and does not have any meaning but just simply allows developer to make text bold.